Yann-P/vps-infra/README.md

 ### Security

 - Use a LTS, "package-conservative" distro like debian to minimize exposure to new CVEs.
-Everything runs in docker anyway.
+Everything runs in docker anyway
-- ❗Check that **no** user on your server has password authentication on.
+- ❗Check that **no** user on your server has password authentication on
-- ❗Set up [automatic security upgrades](https://wiki.debian.org/PeriodicUpdates) for your distro.
+- ❗Set up [automatic security upgrades](https://wiki.debian.org/PeriodicUpdates) for your distro
-- Use unique passwords to authenticate to the various services you self-host.
+- Use unique passwords to authenticate to the various services you self-host
-- Regularily update your images, `docker compose pull [service]` but beware of breaking changes.
+- Regularily update your images, `docker compose pull [service]` but beware of breaking changes

 ### Secrets